-“Keeping the virtual doors of justice open to everyone in Michigan has never been more important.
-Confronting the COVID-19 crisis makes closing the justice gap all the more urgent,” said Chief Justice Bridget M. McCormack.
+“Keeping the virtual doors of justice open to everyone in Michigan has never been more important,” said Chief Justice Bridget M. McCormack.
 “Opening up online dispute resolution to Charlevoix and Emmet county residents represents a huge step toward achieving that goal.”

 Through MI-Resolve, parties can go online to negotiate directly with the other party, or have a Community Dispute Resolution Center (in this case, Northern Community Mediation) mediator help them resolve their dispute.
 If the dispute is resolved, the system produces the necessary court forms for filing in the individual courts.
 The system is a game-changer for people who are busy with work or children and can benefit from mediation without leaving home.
 Also, the service is free, involving no cost to the parties or court.

-Types of cases that have been managed through MI-Resolve to date:
+Types of cases that can be managed through MI-Resolve:

 - Repayment of vehicle and personal loans;